Java RTO API Best Practices

 Recommendation

-• The AD window size configured on the API should not be greater than the max-delivered-unacked-msgs-per-flow value that is set for a queue on the event broker.
+• The assured delivery window size configured on the API should not be greater than the max-delivered-unacked-msgs-per-flow value that is set for a queue on the event broker.

 max-delivered-unacked-msgs-per-flow controls how many messages the event broker can deliver to the client application without receiving back an acknowledgment.
-The Assured Delivery (AD) window size controls how many messages can be in transit between the event broker and the client application.
-So, if the AD window size is greater than max-delivered-unacked-msgs-per-flow, then the API may not be able to acknowledge the messages it receives in a timely manner.
-Effectively, the AD window size is bounded by the value set for max-delivered-unacked-msgs-per-flow.
-For instance, if the AD window size is set to 10, and max-delivered-unacked-msgs-per-flow is set to 5, then the event broker will effectively be limited to send out 5 messages at a time regardless of the client application’s AD window size setting of 10.
+The assured delivery window size controls how many messages can be in transit between the event broker and the client application.
+So, if the assured delivery window size is greater than max-delivered-unacked-msgs-per-flow, then the API may not be able to acknowledge the messages it receives in a timely manner.
+Effectively, the assured delivery window size is bounded by the value set for max-delivered-unacked-msgs-per-flow.
+For instance, if the assured delivery window size is set to 10, and max-delivered-unacked-msgs-per-flow is set to 5, then the event broker will effectively be limited to send out 5 messages at a time regardless of the client application’s assured delivery window size setting of 10.

 Refer to Configuring Max Permitted Number of Delivered Unacked Messages for instructions on how to set up max-delivered-unacked-msgs-per-flow on queues.